Police release video they say shows Ferguson suspect with gun

 The St. Louis County police chief condemned their appearance in Ferguson.

-(Additional reporting by Lucas Jackson in Ferguson, Mary Wisniewski and Fiona Ortiz in Chicago, Brendan O'Brien in Milwaukee, and Dana Feldman in Los Angeles; Writing by Jon Herskovitz and Eric M. Johnson; Editing by Toni Reinhold and Ken Wills)
+(Additional reporting by Lucas Jackson in Ferguson, Mary Wisniewski and Fiona Ortiz in Chicago and Brendan O'Brien in Milwaukee; Writing by Jon Herskovitz; Editing by Toni Reinhold)